Brexit

 Increase in import & export declarations

-It is estimated declarations will increase from 55 million per year to in excess of 200 million per year.
+Following the UK’s departure from the EU, the number of customs declarations is estimated to have risen from around 55 million per year to over 200 million per year.

 Delays at port